iffy/wiish/README.md

 - Auto-updating and logging should be usable no matter what GUI library you use.

 In other words, components shouldn't be interwined so much that they're inseparable.
+Also, you should always be able to drop down the a lower level if needed.
 Instead, they should be easily replaced.

 ---